 |

 Nepal travel visas: Available for the periods of 15 days, 30 days and 90 days they are most commonly obtained on arrival.
-After the COVID-19 pandemic there were slight changes in the arrival procedure.
+Online e-visas started rolling out in 2025 but are still unreliable for payment completion.
+There is an option to get a free barcode (that contains you arrival information) online which will speed up your on arrival visa a little.
 For a comprehensive look at travel visas for Nepal including, fees, downloadable forms and more information visit my dedicated page on updated visa information for Nepal.

 Preparation before you arrive in Nepal